Star InactiveStar InactiveStar InactiveStar InactiveStar Inactive

 1859 - Battle of the Spurs, near Holton.

-1865 - The 13th Amendment is passed by Congress on January 31, 1865, and ratified on December 6, 1865, the 13th Amendment abolished slavery in the United States.
+1865 - The 13th Amendment was passed by Congress on January 31, 1865, and ratified on December 6, 1865, the 13th Amendment abolished slavery in the United States.
 "The 13th Amendment, along with the 14th and 15th, is one of the trio of Civil War amendments that greatly expanded the civil rights of Americans."